Don’t Miss Cops’ Old School Donuts and Drip Coffee

-For his second Toronto cafe, Australian barista Alex White revisits the iconic crime-busting and oh-so-satisfying duo: coffee and donuts
+For his second Toronto cafe, Australian barista Alex White, owner of Cops, revisits the iconic crime-busting and oh-so-satisfying duo: coffee and donuts

 Alex White may not like the smell of Timmies, but Toronto’s Cops barista and cafe owner understands its nostalgic draw.
 He has similar feelings about Macca’s – better known here as McDonald’s – where he would eat McChicken and Big Mac sandwiches as a kid growing up in Sydney, Australia.